Who is Tree on the Masked Singer?

 The Masked Singer is in full swing and among those hidden celebrities viewers are still trying to uncover is Tree.

-Tree made his Masked Singer musical debut on the second episode of the show with his rendition of It Must Be Love by Madness.
-He received positive feedback from the judges, with Ken Jeong describing the performance as the “most joyous” of the evening.
+Tree made his Masked Singer musical debut on the second episode of the show, with Ken Jeong describing the performance as the “most joyous” of the evening.

-Before his performance, the towering oak hinted that he’s played in front of big crowds, that winning will be his “goal” but that he doesn’t know if he’ll be “pitch perfect”.
-He added that he’s never performed on a stage before, but he’s doing it for his kids.

-As you might expect following that plethora of soccer puns, the judging panel’s guesses were all footballers’ names, with Jonathan Ross suggesting Chris Kamara, Ken Jeong proposing Alan Shearer, Rita Ora guessing Peter Crouch (as both the sportsman and Tree are tall) and Davina McCall plumping for David Beckham.

 Is Tree Peter Crouch?